YaannSloot/NoodleBot/README.md

 Server-related
 * ~Proper logging~(done)
-* Proper exception handling
+* ~Proper exception handling~(Not a problem at this moment)

 General
 * Fix any possible bugs (Top priority)

 ## Warnings
-If you are forking, creating a pull request, or commiting any sort of information or code to github, DO NOT leave a discord bot token in your commits.
+If you are forking, creating a pull request, or committing any sort of information or code to github, DO NOT leave a discord bot token in your commits.
 Your bot will be hijacked.
 Trust me, it has happened before.
 Your bot may last a week at most.